FrontISTR/FrontISTR_manual/markdown_files/en/docs/tutorial/tutorial_01.md

  10000, 1
  1.0e-08, 1.0, 0.0
 ## Post Control
-!VISUAL,metod=PSR           # Specify the visualization method
+!VISUAL,method=PSR           # Specify the visualization method
 !surface_num=1              # Number of surfaces in one surface rendering !surface 1                  # Specify the contents of the surface !output_type=VTK            # Specify the type of the visualization file